dovecot/documentation/docs/developers/design/dict_protocol.md

 C: I<flags>TAB<max rows>TAB<path>TAB<user>
 ```

-The iteration flag is a integer with following options, which can be `OR`ed
+The iteration flag is an integer with following options, which can be `OR`ed
 together.

 | Flag | Value | Description |